 I don’t practice a one-size-fits-all approach to therapy and this is especially true of family therapy.
 I’ve spent years working with families of all types to help them identify the stumbling blocks and patterns that get in the way of communication and unity.
-Issues like substance use, divorce and separation, sibling conflict, and significant transitions like new family members or moves can cause families to get stuck in routines and rituals that are unhelpful, and which can keep families from running smoothly and happily.
-My job is to help identify and disrupt these old patterns, and guide families to create new ones with intentionality and purpose.
+Issues like substance use, sibling conflict, and significant transitions like new family members or moves can cause families to get stuck in routines and rituals that are unhelpful, and which can keep families from running smoothly and happily.
+My job is to help identify and disrupt these old patterns and guide families to create new ones with intentionality and purpose.

 While I have the benefit of experience and training, I understand the necessity of looking at my own assumptions, as I help patients look at theirs.
 Over the years, my patients have taught me important lessons that stuck with me.
 Terminally ill patients have shown me how to maintain grace during suffering.
 Headstrong teens have reminded me of the importance of being grounded and honest.
 My most successful and seemingly “together” patients have taught me about the beauty of being vulnerable with another person.
 Working with deeply distressed couples and families gave me perhaps the most influential lessons of my career: seeing love, grit, and incredible resilience where others see brokenness.
 Remaining open to learning in building deep connections with patients, I believe everyone has the ability to heal and we are often far more able than we think.